"Uplifting and nourishing.”

 The courses combine video, articles, guided mindfulness practices and relaxations to support mindfulness and wellbeing into daily life for teachers and children.
 An innovative and enjoyable opportunity to explore mindfulness, wellbeing and relaxation in daily life.

-3) Croke Park Hours
+3) Croke Park Hours - on site or on zoom

 An Introduction to Mindfulness and Wellbeing